Transitioning to Agile

 Watch Now

-An agile methodology—such as Scrum—is a lighter weight approach to software development than many of the traditional approaches.
+An agile methodology—such as the Scrum framework—is a lighter weight approach to product development than many of the traditional approaches.

 Agile methodologies feature self-organized teams that are empowered to achieve specific business objectives.
 Agile methodologies focus on rapid and frequent deliverables of partial solutions that can be evaluated and used to determine next steps.